-An approximately 2-acre (0.8-hectare) O&M area would be located within the Project site, as shown in Error!
-Reference source not found..
+An approximately 2-acre (0.8-hectare) O&M area would be located within the Project site, as shown in Figure 1-9.
 The O&M area would accommodate a permanent O&M building, parking area, other associated facilities such as a warehouse, aboveground water storage tank, septic system, security gate, signage, and flagpoles.
-Structures in the O&M area would be a maximum height of approximately 34 feet (10.4 meters).
-The permanent O&M building would house administrative, operation, and maintenance equipment and personnel, and would be up to approximately 3,000 square feet (278.8 square meters) in size and would have an adjacent parking area.
+Structures in the O&M area would be a maximum height of approximately 34 feet (10 meters).
+The permanent O&M building would house administrative, operation, and maintenance equipment and personnel.
+The building would be up to approximately 3,000 square feet (279 square meters) in size and would have an adjacent parking area.
 Typical O&M buildings are 16 to 18 feet (4.9 to 5.5 meters) tall.
 Warehouse structures are typically up to 20 feet (6 meters) tall.
 The O&M building may include communication equipment, a storage and equipment area, offices, restrooms, and other features necessary for daily use.
-The design and construction of this building would be painted colors determined by the BLM.
+The design and construction of this building would be consistent with applicable Clark County building standards.
+The O&M building would be painted colors determined by the BLM.

 The on-site buildings are proposed to be pre-engineered metal buildings that would be fabricated off site.
 Sections would be transported to the Project site for erection and assembly.
-The buildings would be anchored to concrete foundations on-site.
-The interior details and other refinements would be completed on-site after anchoring.
-Water storage tanks for potable water and fire protection would either be delivered as modular components and assembled on-site or constructed on-site on a concrete pad.
+The buildings would be anchored to concrete foundations on site.
+The interior details and other refinements would be completed on site after anchoring.
+Water storage tanks for potable water and fire protection would either be delivered as modular components and assembled on site or constructed on site on a concrete pad.